Car Accident Attorneys Serving Minnesota And Wisconsin

 - 60 days of disability

 We know, it sounds like a nightmare.
 You’ve been involved in an accident, only to learn the other driver doesn’t have insurance.
 Unfortunately, this is a reality for many Minnesotans who find themselves in the aftermath of a motor vehicle accident.
-This is unfortunately more common than you might believe—it is estimated that 1 out of 7 drivers on the road are uninsured.
+This is unfortunately more common than you might believe — it is estimated that one out of seven drivers on the road are uninsured.
 Don’t worry, if this situation arises, we’ve got your back.
 You may be entitled to recover costs for the expenses the other driver would have paid from your insurance carrier.
 This is called uninsured motorist coverage, and if you carry car insurance, you have this protection.

 What happens if you’re involved in a car accident, and the other driver does not carry a policy large enough to compensate you for your injuries?
 You call us.
 Even if the other driver has insurance, it may not be enough to reimburse you for the medical expenses you have incurred as a result of an accident.
-This occurs when another driver did not carry enough car insurance to fully compensate you for your injuries.
 Underinsured motorist coverage is another layer of protection you carry under your own car insurance.
 In cases like these, it’s important to contact the attorneys at Walsh & Gaertner to discuss your options before you pursue your claims.
 We’ll make sure you get the best possible compensation.